spapas/spapas.github.io/content/wagtail-tutorial.md

 django-taggit==0.11.2
 ```
 and run
 ``pip install -r requirements.txt``.
 If you use Microsoft Windows you *will* experience problems with Pillow and lxml.
 Please download the installation executables from https://pypi.python.org/pypi/Pillow/2.3.0 and https://pypi.python.org/pypi/lxml/3.3.1, install them using ``Pillow-2.3.0.x-py2.7.exe`` and ``easy_install lxml-3.3.1.x-py2.7.exe`` and then install the other requirements.
+Also please use the latest version of Wagtail (hosted on github) because it has some changes from the pypi (so *don't* do a ``pip install wagtail``).

 Creating and configuring your project
 -------------------------------------